Respirometry (calculation of metabolic

 A more versatile method for computing C.V.R. is in the SPECIAL menu.
 This offers more options than the C.V.R. window in the maximum value calculator

-If you have an oxygen or CO2 sensor within the sealed chamber (or if the respiratory fluid is circulated past a sensor), you can measure the decline in pO2 or increase in pCO2 continuously, and then take the derivative of the change to get time-specific rates.
+Note that this approach can only provide an average rate of gas exchange: it does not reveal any temporal changes in metabolism during the measurement period.
+However, if you have an oxygen or CO2 sensor within the sealed chamber (or if the respiratory fluid is circulated past a sensor in a closed circuit), you can measure the decline in pO2 or increase in pCO2 continuously, and then take the derivative of the change to get time-specific metabolic rates.

 With either open system or constant volume respirometry,